Rote Learning: When Memorisation Builds Mastery

 2. Achieving Unconscious Recall of Kanji: Can Rote Learning Help? by Dallas Nesbitt (2009)

 Nesbitt's study highlights how guided rote-learning strategies can aid beginners in learning Japanese kanji.
-It suggests that rote learning builds neural pathways to procedural memory, playing a crucial role in the learning journey and facilitating recall.
+It suggests that rote learning builds neural pathways to procedural memory, playing a important role in the learning experience and facilitating recall.

 3. Keyword Mnemonics Versus Rote Rehearsal: Learning Concrete and Abstract Foreign Words by Experienced and Inexperienced Learners by J. V. Hell, A. Mahn (1997)